puppetlabs/puppet-validator/README.md

 PuppetValidator.set :puppet_versions, Dir.glob('*').select {|f| File.symlink? f and File.readlink(f) == '.' }
 PuppetValidator.set :root, File.dirname(__FILE__)
 PuppetValidator.set :logger, logger

+# List out the lint checks you want disabled.
+By default, this will enable
+#   all installed checks. puppet-lint --help will list known checks.
+#
 PuppetValidator.set :disabled_lint_checks, ['80chars']

+# Protect from cross site request forgery.
+With this set, code may be
+#   submitted for validation by the website only.
+#
+# Note: This will currently break multiple version validation.
+PuppetValidator.set :csrf, false

+# Provide the option to generate relationship graphs from validated code.
+#   This requires that the `graphviz` package be installed.
+#
+PuppetValidator.set :graph, false

 run PuppetValidator
 ```